Skip to Main Content

 These study aids are available online.
 Please click the hyperlinked title to view them.
 For instructions on how to use the specific platforms, including troubleshooting, please view Study Aids Research Guide.

-Computer-Aided Legal Instruction (CALI) requires an authorization code to use.
-If you do not have a CALI account, please contact Kieran Layton or the reference desk for assistance.
+If you have not registered your Quimbee account, please contact Kieran Layton or the reference desk for assistance.